-This quantity fills 16 of the 19cm pancakes.
-My favourite flavour for the custard is rum but see the variations for the other common flavours.
+This recipe will give you 16 19cm pancakes filled with custard.
+My favourite flavour for the custard is rum but see the variations below for the other common flavours.
 Keep the leftover unfilled pancakes for another day.

 Heat a non-stick frying pan with a base diameter of about 19cm over a medium heat and grease it with oil, using a folded piece of kitchen paper.
 Stir the batter well and pour about 2 tablespoonfuls into the frying pan.
 Tilt the pan around very quickly until its entire bottom surface is covered with the batter.
 The pancake should be thin.
 When it becomes detached from the pan and the bottom is lightly browned, flip it over with a large heatproof spatula (or pick up the edge with your fingers) and cook for a few moments only on the other side until it just becomes detached.
 Continue this process until all the batter is used up, rubbing the pan with oil each time, and stacking the pancakes in a pile on a plate.